fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCache.md

 PS C:\>New-AzureManagedCache -Name "ContosoCache" -Location "West Europe"
 ```

-This command creates an azure_2 Cache named ContosoCache in the West Europe azure_2 data center.
+This command creates an Azure Cache named ContosoCache in the West Europe Azure data center.
 It uses the default values for the Sku and Memory parameters, which are Basic and 128MB.

 ### Example 2: Create a premium Azure Cache